-Ecological disturbance theory indicates that short-interval disturbances should favor communities better adapted to either quick recovery or rapid colonization from off-site.
-However, a major knowledge gap remains – are those communities themselves resilient to ongoing high disturbance frequencies?
-Furthermore, are historically resilient contexts (in this case, lowlands with relatively low flammability) more resistant to these ongoing regime shifts?
-By testing in the boreal, we address these questions in a globally significant biome which is experiencing rapid climatic change, substantial increases in disturbance frequency, and has major implications for global climate feedbacks via carbon (in forests, soil, and permafrost) loss.
-Our results indicate that reburning-triggered shifts in forest composition and structure continue beyond two fires and that new effects begin to emerge with three short-interval fires.
-Specific species composition within deciduous trajectories differed between topographic position, indicating the importance of local topography in determining specific successional outcomes.
-Furthermore, our results specifically indicate a disruption of self-replacement trajectories occurring even in a historically resilient topographical context.
+Using novel empirical evidence of 3 fires in short sequence, we show that reburning-triggered shifts in forest composition and structure continue beyond two fires and that new effects begin to emerge with three short-interval fires.
+Our results suggest that the transition from conifer to deciduous species documented by Brown and Johnstone 2012 and others (Beck et al. 2011, Hoy et al. 2016, Johnstone et al. 2010) continues to occur with additional fires.
+Furthermore, specific species composition within deciduous trajectories differed between topographic position, indicating the importance of local topography in filtering specific successional outcomes.
+Our results suggest that not only can topographic position interact with reburning to alter post-fire trajectories but that 3 reburns in sequence appears to disrupt self-replacement trajectories even in a historically resilient topographical context.

-Our two primary objectives were to characterize post-fire regeneration after up to three short interval fires and to investigate whether fire effects differed in upland and lowland sites (via differences in local topographic and soil characteristics).
-Conifer populations declined later in reburn sequence in the lowland site, suggesting that local topographical context may allow conifers to persist for longer under repeated short-interval fires.
-Three reburns move the lowland landscape across a critical threshold from a small but persistent conifer population to a locally extirpated conifer presence, similar to upland counterparts.
+Conifer regeneration declined with reburning in favor of deciduous species.
+These results are consistent with trends reported in Brown and Johnstone 2012 and others, who have documented a sharp decline in conifer regeneration following two fires in short sequence (I.e., Whitman et al. 2019, Johnstone and Chapin 2006).
+However, the extent of conifer population collapse documented in this study surpasses that reported in Johnstone et al. 2014 and others: Whitman et al. 2019 reported conifer regeneration in plots burned under short intervals (<17 years) declined by a factor of 2x compared to plots burned under more typical intervals (>30 years), similar to our finding that conifer recruitment declined by a factor of 3.7x after 2 fires in upland plots.
+However, while others have documented widespread extirpation of conifer regeneration after two fires in short-intervals, hinting at a regime shift, previous studies examine only the effects of a single reburn event, and are limited in their ability to address the question of ongoing burning.
+We confirm that here that ongoing burning continues to change regeneration of both conifer and deciduous species, particularly even in potentially more resilient lowlands.
+A study of single reburn events in lowland forests might capture the demonstrated slower decline in conifer regeneration and presume that lowlands might be more resilient to short-interval burning.
+Our results indicate that accounting for the effects of short-interval disturbances across heterogenous landscapes like Interior Alaska requires examining ongoing change.

 Post-fire soil characteristics differed between topographic contexts as hypothesized: uplands had substantially thinner organic layers and more exposed mineral soil than lowlands, but organic layer thickness decreased with greater burn frequency in both locations.
-Given the role of burn severity in altering competitive dynamics between coniferous and deciduous species, this variation between topographic position indicates that black spruce may retain competitive advantage longer in lowlands under single fires or reburn events.
+Given the well-documented role of burn severity in altering competitive dynamics between coniferous and deciduous species in the North American boreal (Johnstone and Chapin 2006, Whitman et al. 2018), this variation between topographic position indicates that black spruce may retain competitive advantage longer in lowlands under single fires or reburn events.
 However, lowland plots still underwent a transition to deciduous communities linked with a removal of organic layers, indicating potential resilience via initially lower soil consumption (implying lower fire intensity) is limited and that, as predicted by theory, frequency of events is as important as any disturbance characteristic in driving recovery trajectories (Fraterrigo 2020).